for Gold Rush

 The Gold Museum is transitioning to two centres of deep learning and research that include the nationally significant Centre for Rare Arts and Forgotten Trades and Australian Centre for Gold Rush Collections.
 The Australian Centre for Gold Rush Collections will build on Sovereign Hill’s rich collections and provide visitors with greater accessibility to the culturally significant collection.
 Expanding upon the existing collection storage facility at the transformed Gold Museum, and maintaining best practice security and environmental standards, the Australian Centre for Goldrush Collections will be a state of the art collections facility.

-The proximity to CRAFT will provide an opportunity to connect contemporary practice with the richness of the museum collection.
+The proximity to the Rare Trades Centre will provide an opportunity to connect contemporary practice with the richness of the museum collection.
 Due to operational necessity, both parts of the building will have separate and distinct spaces, however a series of zones within the building will visually connect the two spaces.
 This novel approach will curate framed views from the maker spaces to the visible collection storage area.
 Significant public programming will be enabled through the new visible collection store and research zone.
 Access for research will also be enhanced.

 The Sovereign Hill Museums Association holds a large and culturally significant collection which includes, amongst many treasures, Australia’s most significant collections of Gold Licences and Miners Rights, one of the most complete extant Chinese temple assemblages in Australian and a Chinese processional assemblage that includes the world’s oldest known guardian lion and third oldest Imperial Dragon.